 Fortunately, we have a number of contacts in various overseas jurisdictions that have been able to assist us in arranging the service of Australian family law applications overseas.

 There are certain time limits and rules in place about when documents must be served.
 In any event, it should be done as soon as practicable.
 If you are unable to affect service of your application within the required timeframe, this could delay the hearing of your matter.

 What can I do if I don’t know where my partner lives or service of documents has been unsuccessful?

 If you’re unsure where your partner or ex-partner currently resides, or if you’ve made reasonable attempts to serve documents and have been unable to, you can apply to the court for an order of substituted service or dispensation of service.

 Substituted service allows you to serve documents on a third party (such as one of your partner’s family members).
 In order to do this, the court must be satisfied that those documents will be brought to the attention of your ex-partner.

 Alternatively, dispensation of service allows you to avoid serving documents altogether.
 You’ll need to satisfy the court that you have made all reasonable efforts to serve your partner or ex-partner and have been unsuccessful in your attempts.

 If you think you need to apply for either substituted service or dispensation of service, then you should speak to a lawyer immediately.
-They will be able to advise you on whether the Family Court or the Federal Circuit Court will grant your application.
+They will be able to advise you on whether the Federal Circuit and Family Court of Australia will grant your application.
 Generally, the factors they consider include:

 - Whether you have taken reasonable steps to serve documents to your partner